Women in Skilled Trades (WIST) General Carpenter Pre-Apprenticeship

 - A resident of, and able to work in, Ontario

-- Selected applicants who complete the required tests will be invited to return for a personal interview.
+- Applicants who complete the required tests may be invited to return for an interview

-- Acceptance is based on an assessment of the test results and the personal interview.
+- Acceptance is based on a combination of the test results and the personal interview

 - Applicants are expected to demonstrate the same attention to attendance, punctuality and honourable conduct as would be required by businesses in the industry in which they expect to be employed.